Table of Contents[Hide][Show]

 8. Visit the Polynesian Cultural Center

 Feel the aloha spirit at this Polynesian-themed park and living museum.
-The park features six island villages representing Hawai‘i, Samoa, Tahiti, Tonga, Fiji and Aotearoa (New Zealand).
+The Polynesian Cultural Center features six island villages representing Hawai‘i, Samoa, Tahiti, Tonga, Fiji and Aotearoa (New Zealand).
 Natives from these Pacific cultures share their traditions through music, dance and activities.
 The Go Native! activities immerse visitors in Polynesian culture with hands-on experiences.
 Throw a wooden spear, paddle a canoe or cook like a Polynesian.
 In the Umu Making Experience, you’ll learn how to cook the Samoan way.
 Besides cooking the food, learn how to weave utensils, start a fire and heat rocks.

 In addition, the center also has family-friendly luaus with traditional food.
 For example, the luau features foods such as lomilomi salmon, chicken long rice and kalua pork.
 Packages include non-alcoholic beverages.